• Skip to primary navigation

 While you are there, check out the Cabot Cheese Shop at the Quechee General Store if you want to try some Vermont cheeses.
 The Quechee General Store has lots of great gifts to take back home such as Vermont maple syrup, Vermont Coffee Company beans and Vermont craft beers and wines.

-Vermont Alpaca Store selling handmade alpaca wool products from Peru and the USA.
+Another unique stop is the Vermont Alpaca Store selling handmade alpaca wool products from Peru and the USA.
 You can also visit their friendly herd of alpaca outside the store.

 Tired of walking?
 Take a Quechee Segway Tour around Quechee.
 It lasts around 1.5 hours and provides a guided overview of the area.